The 3D Cosmic Shoreline for Nurturing Planetary Atmospheres: Curating the Data

 \subsection{What quantities do we use to predict atmospheres?}

 For stellar luminosity $L_\star$, if not present in the raw table, \texttt{exoatlas} calculates it from stellar effective temperature $T_{\sf eff, \star}$ and stellar radius $R_\star$.
-For the average bolometric flux a planet receives $f = L_\star/(4\pi a^2)$, we first attempt to pull planet semimajor axis $a$ from the table, then, if $a$ is not present, we attempt to calculate it from the orbital period $P$ and stellar mass $M_\star$ via $P^2 = 4\pi^2 a^3/GM_\star$, and then finally, if necessary, from a transit-derived $a/R_\star$.
+For the average bolometric flux a planet receives $f = L_\star/(4\pi a^2)$, we first attempt to pull planet semimajor axis $a$ from the table, then, if $a$ is not present, we attempt to calculate it from the orbital period $P$ and stellar mass $M_\star$ via $P^2 = 4\pi^2 a^3/GM_\star$, and then finally, if necessary, from a transit-derived scaled semimajor axis ratio $a/R_\star$.
 For the gravitational escape velocity of the planet $v_{\sf esc}$, we calculate it as $v_{\sf esc} = \sqrt{2GM / R}$.
-However, many planets have no measured mass, with radial velocity wobbles or transit-timing variations too weak to detect (transiting planets) or no moons to provide dynamical masses (small Solar System objects).
+However, many planets have measured radii but not masses, with either radial velocity wobbles or transit-timing variations too weak to detect (transiting planets) or no moons to provide dynamical masses (small Solar System objects).